aldettinger/camel-quarkus-workshop/README.md

 mvn clean quarkus:dev
 ```

 The build could fail at this stage but the main idea is to pre-download as many maven dependencies as possible.
-Interrupt the last command with CTRL+C.
+Interrupt the last command with CTRL+C or q.

 Finally, let's pre-pull the container images, like below: